Dear Traditional Cook,

 - Beginner and advanced dairy kefir — Includes a quick-start primer on the tools, the method, and caring for your kefir grains… plus 6 delicious ways to serve it up today. - Page 113

 "I’m looking forward to making my own cheddar now that you showed me how easy it is!
 Thanks for everything, Wardee!" ~SueAnn

 Your Insider’s Guide Into The World Of Cultured Dairy And Basic Cheese… Led By The Author Of The Official Idiot’s Guide

-The Cultured Dairy and Basic Cheese eCourse and eBook will give you the confidence you need to easily make your own cultured dairy and cheeses for good health, personal satisfaction, and amazing “real food” flavors that commercial cheeses just can’t imitate.
+The Cultured Dairy and Basic Cheese eBook will give you the confidence you need to easily make your own cultured dairy and cheeses for good health, personal satisfaction, and amazing “real food” flavors that commercial cheeses just can’t imitate.

 If you always wanted to make your own cultured dairy and cheese, but were never quite sure how… I will guide you through the entire process.

 Here are some of the recipes that you’ll learn:

 - Old Fashioned Buttermilk and Sour Cream — The perfect first recipe for exploring cultured dairy… the flavor takes me right back to my Grandma’s kitchen.

 - Buttermilk Biscuits topped with Cultured Butter — The process is so simple.
 All of the tips for culturing, churning, washing, pressing, salting and making cute molds are here.